dotnet/docs-maui/docs/platform-integration/includes/ios-PresentationSourceBounds.md

 <!-- TODO: Is this stuff Apple specific?
 It seems generic.
 I know the previous section is because it references iOS, but that's done in this code -->

-Everything described here works equally for `Share` and `Launcher`.
+Everything described here works equally for <xref:Microsoft.Maui.ApplicationModel.DataTransfer.Share> and <xref:Microsoft.Maui.ApplicationModel.Launcher>.

 Here are some extension methods that help calculate the bounds of a view: